+\$ Herwig++ read LHC.in

-- \$./Herwig++ read LHC.in - \$./Herwig++ run LHC.run -N100
+\$ Herwig++ run LHC.run -N100 -d1

 We'll explain the commands in the next section.
+We have actually passed a debug flag, -d1, to explicitly print out some of the generated events.
 Looking at the file LHC.log, you should see the detailed record of the first 10 events of this run.
 Each event is made up of individual steps that reflect the treatment of the event as it passes through the various stages of the generator (hard subprocess, parton shower, hadronization and decays).